civanescu/fastapi-sqlalchemy/README.md

-This is an exercise to create a API with endpoints for a group of cars.
+API with endpoints for a group of cars.

 # It is made on:
 <pre>